Quantum K-theory of Quiver Varieties and Many-Body Systems: Quantum K-theory

 \begin{theorem} The quantum $K$-theory ring $QK_{\mathsf{T}}(X)$ is a commutative, associative and unital algebra. \end{theorem}

+\textbf{Important Assumptions:} From now on we assume that the fixed points set $X^{\mathsf{T}}$ is finite.
+The classes of fixed points are eigenvectors of classical multiplication in $K_{\mathsf{T}}(X)$.
+We assume, in addition, that for any two fixed points there exists a line bundle $\mathcal{L}$ for which the corresponding two eigenvalues are distinct.
+This is indeed the case for our main example in this paper, namely cotangent bundles for partial flag varieties.

+After quantum deformation, the eigenvalues of quantum multiplication by $\mathcal{L}$ become power series in the K\"ahler parameters $z$, with the first term given by the classical eigenvalue, see Lemma \ref{lemmpowe} below.
+Thus, the eigenvalues remain distinct in a small neighborhood of zero $|z|\ll 1$.
+Therefore, our assumptions guarantee that the quantum K-theory ring remains diagonalizable in a perhaps deformed basis.

+{\bf Remark.} In general, the situation of degenerate eigenvalues is unavoidable, with Hilbert scheme of $k$ points the complex plane $X=\mathrm{Hilb}^{k}(\mathbb{C}^2)$ as an example.
+Its Picard group is generated by a single element $\mathscr{O}(1)$ and the corresponding eigenvalues appear with multiplicities.

 The operators of quantum multiplication by the \textbf{quantum} tautological bundles obey the most natural properties.
-First, assuming Kirwan's K-theoretic surjectivity conjecture, we have the following result.
+First, given Kirwan's K-theoretic surjectivity theorem, we have the following result.

-\begin{proposition} Quantum tautological classes generate the quantum equivariant $K$-theory over the quantum equivariant $K$-theory of a point $QK_{\mathsf{T}}(\cdot)=\mathbb{C}[a_{m}^{\pm 1}][[z_i]]$ where $a_m$ for $m=1\cdots \dim \mathsf{T}$ are the equivariant parameters of $\mathsf{T}$. \end{proposition} \begin{proof} Since, assuming Kirwan's $K$-theoretic surjectivity conjecture, classical K-theory is generated by tautological classes, the quantum $K$-theory will be generated by quantum tautological classes according to Nakayama's Lemma. \end{proof}
+\begin{proposition} Quantum tautological classes generate the quantum equivariant $K$-theory over the quantum equivariant $K$-theory of a point $QK_{\mathsf{T}}(\cdot)=\mathbb{C}[a_{m}^{\pm 1}][[z_i]]$ where $a_m$ for $m=1\cdots \dim \mathsf{T}$ are the equivariant parameters of $\mathsf{T}$. \end{proposition} \begin{proof} Since, by Kirwan's $K$-theoretic surjectivity theorem, classical K-theory is generated by tautological classes, the quantum $K$-theory will be generated by quantum tautological classes according to Nakayama's Lemma. \end{proof}

 Second, in contrast with quantum cohomology, the multiplicative identity of the quantum $K$-theory ring does not always coincide with the multiplicative identity of classical $K$-theory (i.e. the structure sheaf ${{\mathcal{O}}}_{X}$): \begin{proposition} The multiplicative identity of $QK_{\mathsf{T}}(X)$ is given by $\hat{\bold{1}}(z)$ (i.e. the quantum tautological class for insertion $\tau=1$). \end{proposition} \begin{proof} The diagrammatic proof given in \cite{Pushkar:2016qvw} can be applied to any Nakajima quiver variety. \end{proof}